nerdishbynature/mobileonly.tools/_posts/2016-10-04-5-useful-things-you-wouldn't-think-Siri-can-do-for-you.markdown

 Now that we have seen which five useful things Siri can do for us, we can go on and explore the nearly endless possibilities of Apples personal assistant that speaks your language.
 If you want to explore more, the folks over at [Hey-Siri.io](http://hey-siri.io "Hey-Siri.io") got you covered.
 They are currently working on a new version of the website, which takes the brand new Siri extensions of iOS 10 into account.
 Their website currently supports English and German as well as iOS and macOS Sierra.

 Siri can not only help you on your iOS devices but also in your car.
 If your car supports [CarPlay](http://www.apple.com/ios/carplay/), you can use your integrated Infotainment system to interact with iOS apps using Siri.
-Helping you to keep your hands on the wheel.
+Helping you to keep focused on traffic.